Apple might not ship very many HomePods in 2017, report says

 Apple HomePod speakers might only be available in limited quantities in 2017, according to a Nikkei Asian Review report published Monday.

-"Inventec Appliances will likely only ship some 500,000 units of HomePod this year, and the device's contribution to the group's revenue will be less than 1%," said Arthur Liao, an analyst at Taipei-based Fubon Securities in the Nikkei Asian Review article.
+"Inventec Appliances will likely only ship some 500,000 units of HomePod this year, and the device's contribution to the group's revenue will be less than 1 percent," said Arthur Liao, an analyst at Taipei-based Fubon Securities in the Nikkei Asian Review article.

 Inventec Appliances manufacturers a variety of Apple products, including AirPods -- and, reportedly, the upcoming HomePod speaker.